irtaza210/Gomoku-and-TicTacToe-using-OOP/ReadMe.txt

-"programName": enumerated as 0, used to index name of program within argv[] "whatGame": enumerated as 1, used to index name of game within argv[] "numExpectedCommandArgs": enumerated as 2, used to check that argc is correct for a given command line input “expectedArgsWithDimensions”: enumerated as 3, indicates that the user has passed in 3 command line arguments (part of extra credit)
-“expectedArgsWithDimensionsAndWinthresh”: enumerated as 4, used to check if user input 2 extra command line arguments, one for dimension and one for winThreshold (part of extra credit)
+"programName": enumerated as 0, used to index name of program within argv[] "whatGame": enumerated as 1, used to index name of game within argv[] "numExpectedCommandArgs": enumerated as 2, used to check that argc is correct for a given command line input â€œexpectedArgsWithDimensionsâ€: enumerated as 3, indicates that the user has passed in 3 command line arguments (part of extra credit) â€œexpectedArgsWithDimensionsAndWinthreshâ€: enumerated as 4, used to check if user input 2 extra command line arguments, one for dimension and one for winThreshold (part of extra credit)
-"success": enumerated as 0, used to check if the method returned successfully "quitGame": enumerated as 1, used to check whether user quit the game "draw": enumerated as 2, used to check if the game final output is a draw or not "improperUsage": enumerated as 3, used to check if the user follow the format of the command line argument “insufficientMemory”: enumerated as 4, indicates that the program ran out of memory when allocating in the heap
+"success": enumerated as 0, used to check if the method returned successfully "quitGame": enumerated as 1, used to check whether user quit the game "draw": enumerated as 2, used to check if the game final output is a draw or not "improperUsage": enumerated as 3, used to check if the user follow the format of the command line argument â€œinsufficientMemoryâ€: enumerated as 4, indicates that the program ran out of memory when allocating in the heap

 In GameBase.h
 -------------------------------------------------------